Take a minute to reflect on the major decisions you’ve made in your life and ask if they are moving you closer to your goals.

 Minus One: Assuming the Best or the Worst

-Boyd Tinsley of the Dave Matthew Band sings in his song True Reflections: “You think your life is like a movie / Where it all works out in the end.”
+In his song True Reflections, Boyd Tinsley of the Dave Matthews Band sings, “You think your life is like a movie / Where it all works out in the end.”

-This goes along with the last “minus one,” in that every moment you excuse yourself from doing something to move forward in life—while thinking there will always be time “tomorrow”—is time lost that you’ll never get back.
+This goes along with the last “minus one,” in that every moment you excuse yourself from moving forward in life—while thinking there will always be time “tomorrow”—is time lost that you’ll never get back.

-When you neglect to put effort into a task because you assume you’ll fail anyway, you’re letting your own mind get in the way of your goals.
+When you neglect to put effort into a task because you assume you’ll fail anyway, you’re letting your own mind impede your goals.

 Ironically, though our minds are capable of great things, we can also let our thoughts hinder our ability to take steps in the right direction.

 Let me be clear: I’m not saying that if you always put 100% into everything you do, you will undoubtedly achieve your goals.